deividas-strole/lake-apps/README.md

-# Strole Digital Static Website
+# North Pixel Apps Static Website

 This is the simplest version of the website: no React, no Vite, no npm, no build step.